yousean-ai/UGS/Raspberry-Pi.md

 ./ugs/start.sh
 ```

+Open the preferences and change the connection driver to JSSC, otherwise the connection to the CNC controller will be unpredictable.

 ## Building on Raspberry Pi
 Building UGS on a Raspberry Pi is slow but is possible.
 But there is a limitation in the pendant UI module build script which can't be built on Raspberry Pi and needs to be disabled.
 Follow the instructions as follows.